guitarfreak/guitarfreak.github.io/index.md

 * Customizable color theme.

 Written in C++.
 Runs on Windows 32bit and 64bit starting with Windows XP.
-It uses Freetype to render fonts, stb_image/stb_image_write to read/write images and Libcurl to send HTTP requests.
+It uses Opengl 3.3, Freetype to render fonts, stb_image/stb_image_write to read/write images and Libcurl to send HTTP requests.
 Lines of code: 11K.

 Download for [x86](/assets/apps/Playlist Viewer x86.zip) and [x64](/assets/apps/Playlist Viewer x64.zip).